-We report the identification of a synthetic, cell-penetrating peptide able to kill human melanoma cells efficiently and selectively, while less toxic to normal human melanocytes and nontoxic to human fibroblasts.
-The peptide is based on the target-binding site of the melanoma suppressor and senescence effector p16 (INK4A, CDKN2A), coupled to a cell-penetrating moiety.
-The killing is by apoptosis and appears to act by a route other than the canonical downstream target of p16 and CDK4, the retinoblastoma (RB) family, since it is also effective in HeLa cells and a melanocyte line expressing HPV E7 oncogenes, which both lack any active RB.
-There was varying toxicity to other types of cancer cell lines such as glioblastoma.
+We report the identification of a synthetic, cell-penetrating peptide able to kill human melanoma cells efficiently and selectively, while being less toxic to normal human melanocytes and nontoxic to human fibroblasts.
+The peptide is based on the target-binding site of the melanoma suppressor and senescence effector p16 (also known as INK4A or CDKN2A), coupled to a cell-penetrating moiety.
+The killing is by apoptosis and appears to act by a route other than the canonical downstream target of p16 and CDK4, the retinoblastoma (RB) protein family, as it is also effective in HeLa cells and a melanocyte line expressing HPV E7 oncogenes, which both lack any active RB.
+There was varying toxicity to other types of cancer cell lines, such as glioblastoma.
 Melanoma cell killing by a p16-derived peptide was reported once before but only at a higher concentration, while selectivity and generality were not previously tested.